ivfranck/Colruyt-Data-Pipeline/README.md

-# pyspark_exercise
+# Colruyt Data Pipeline

 ## Overview

-This is a data pipeline with purpose of extracting data, transforming it, and writing it to a local folder using PySpark.
+This is a data pipeline with purpose of extracting data, transforming it, and writing it to a local folder and AWS S3 using PySpark.

 ---
 ## Prerequisites